MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .output}

 Hooray!
 It seems like this function works!
-This should come as no surprise since we are the authors of the function and we know its internal structure.
-This is not necessarily true for someone editing our code and specially not true for someone just using our code.
-There are instances where even though the code is executed correctly, i.e., there where no syntax errors, an unwanted expected behavior occurs.
-In these cases, our code should be able to stop itself to prevent a malfunction.
+This should come as no surprise since we are the authors of the function,
+and we know its internal structure.
+This is not necessarily true for someone editing our code and specially not true
+for someone just using our code.
+There are instances where unwanted behavior occurs, even though the code executes
+(i.e. there are no syntax errors).
+In these cases, our code should be able to stop itself to prevent further malfunction.

-## Raising Errors
+## Raising Exceptions

 Take for example the division by zero.
 If we try to calculate
 ~~~